LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-You will notice that you get all the messages that were published by you, or by the agent.
-In order to find which messages were published by you, refer to the ``originatorId`` field.
-Messages that were published by you will have a value equal to the ``consumerId`` you found in [Step 2](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-2---find-your-consumer-id) while messages from the agent will have a different ``originatorId``.
+You will notice that you got all the messages that were published by the consumer, or by the agent.
+In order to find which messages were published by the consumer, refer to the `originatorId` field.
+Messages that were published by the consumer will have a value equal to the `consumerId` you found in [Step 2](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-2---find-your-consumer-id) while messages from the agent will have a different `originatorId`.

-**Notification Examples**

-Agent is Typing (COMPOSING):
+#### Notification Examples

+The below are examples for notifications that the consumer might receive after being subscribed to a conversation when it changes.

+**Agent is typing (COMPOSING)**:

 ```json
 {